S-W-Williams/Advanced-Interview-Topics/README.md

 ```

 ## Strongly Connected Components
 We can also find strongly connected components in directed graphs using DFS with O(E + V) time complexity.
-The algorithm given in Algorithms by S. Dasgupta, C.H.
-Papadimitriou, and U.V.
-Vazirani suggests doing DFS on the graph while keeping track of the pre-visit and post-visit time of each vertex.
+The algorithm given in *Algorithms* suggests doing DFS on the graph while keeping track of the pre-visit and post-visit time of each vertex.
 The vertex with the highest post-visit time will belong to a sink SCC.
 Knowing this, we then transpose (also called reverse) the graph, and then do a DFS for finding connected components on the reversed graph starting with the highest post-time vertex.
 Repeat until we have visited all vertexes in the stack.

 We can simplify this by keeping track of the order the vertices are processed in a stack.
 Once DFS is done, the vertex at the top of the stack is the one with the highest post-visit time.